 - Sago Palms: A popular houseplant, the Sago Palm is known for its feathery foliage.
 With wide-spread plumes of leaves, this plant is a stunning sight.
 Best kept in brightly lit, semi-humid, and consistently warm temperatures, Sago palms prefer well-drained soil.
 Generally, they’ll bloom every three years after maturity in the spring.

 - Ponytail Palms: Ponytail Palms look like they were taken straight out of a Dr. Seuss book.
 The thick trunks produce a "ponytail" of grassy green foliage at the top.
 The leaves twist and curl as they cascade, resembling human hair.

 - Majesty Palms: Majesty palm tree is a low-maintenance palm houseplant that adds classic good looks to indoor and outdoor spaces.
 Majesty Palms are the easiest palm to grow indoors and the most popular.

 - Bamboo Palms: The Bamboo Palm is loved by many for its ability to efficiently clean the air in a home.
 They are a beautiful addition to a low-light area in your room or office.

-- Windmill Palm Trees: Windmill Palms are a cold hardy palm tree with an attractive, compact crown with large, stiff, fan-like, green foliage and distinctive hairy black fibers covering its slender, graceful trunk.
+- Windmill Palm Trees: Windmill Palms are cold hardy palm trees with an attractive, compact crown, large, stiff, fan-like, green foliage, and distinctive hairy black fibers covering their slender, graceful trunk.
 They are hardy to Zone 8 but are often seen growing happily in zone 7.
 No need to worry about early cold weather.